 Our specialist team of Employment Law Solicitors have years of experience helping people who have experienced race discrimination at work.

 We offer free initial legal advice about your situation and can explain what options you have.
-Speak to one of our Employment Law Solicitors and ask if we can deal with your case on a No Win, No Fee basis.
+Speak to one of our Employment Law Solicitors who will be able to help.

 More information on Race Discrimination at Work